ashlineldridge/back-to-the-future/README.md

 - Get this building for both Darwin and Linux (create docker-build target).
 - Add targets for linting, etc.
-- Add BZ target for compdb.
+- Get unit tests working and get compdb working for tests

 <!-- Links -->